 Emissions are calculated as follows:

-Ozone Forming Potential (tons per day) = 18.4 (tons per day) * (PCE(OFP)/2.39) * 2.80 * percent share of California gasoline sales covered by the AERP, and
+Ozone Forming Potential (tons per day) = 18.4 (tons per day) * (PCE(OFP)/2.39) * 2.80, and

-NOx (tons per day) = 427.8 (tons per day) * PCE(NOx) * percent share of California gasoline sales covered by the AERP, where PCE(OFP) and PCE(NOx) = Percent change in emissions, as predicted by the CaRFG3 Predictive Model for Ozone Forming Potential (OFP) and Oxides of Nitrogen (NOx), respectively, as described in the applicable version of the “California Procedures for Evaluating Alternative Specifications for Phase 3 Reformulated Gasoline Using the California Predictive Model” as incorporated by reference in section 2265(a)(2)(A).
+NOx (tons per day) = 427.8 (tons per day) * PCE(NOx) where PCE(OFP) and PCE(NOx) = Percent change in emissions, as predicted by the CaRFG3 Predictive Model for Ozone Forming Potential (OFP) and Oxides of Nitrogen (NOx), respectively, as described in the applicable version of the “California Procedures for Evaluating Alternative Specifications for Phase 3 Reformulated Gasoline Using the California Predictive Model” as incorporated by reference in section 2265(a)(2)(A).

-“Executive Officer” means the executive officer of the Air Resources Board, or his or her designee.
+“Executive Officer” means the executive officer of the California Air Resources Board (CARB), or his or her designee.

 “Final blend” means a distinct quantity of gasoline or CARBOB which is introduced into commerce in California without further alteration which would tend to affect a regulated gasoline specification of the fuel.